Hybrid Temporal Differential Consistency Autoencoder for Efficient and Sustainable Anomaly Detection in Cyber-Physical Systems: Methodology

 The most common performance metrics for anomaly detection applications are used, including confusion matrix and its derivatives -- $F1$ score, true positive rate ($TPR$), true negative rate ($TNR$) and positive predictive value ($PPV$).

 In order to compare results to literature, some additional performance metrics proposed specifically for the BATADAL challenge \cite{taormina_battle_2018} were adopted.
-They read:

-\begin{itemize} \item Performance score $S_{TTD}$, reflecting time-to-detection or the time between a start of an attack and the actual detection of that attack, where $S_{TTD} = 1$ being the ideal case in which all attacks are immediately detected, and $S_{TTD} = 0$ being the case in which none of the attacks is detected. \item Classification performance score $S_{CLF}$, defined as the mean value of TPR and TNR. \item Ranking score $S$, defined as the mean value of the previous two scores -- $S_{TTD}$ and $S_{CLF}$. \end{itemize}
+The performance score \( S_{TTD} \) reflects the time-to-detection, measuring the interval between the start of an attack and its detection, where \( S_{TTD} = 1 \) indicates immediate detection and \( S_{TTD} = 0 \) indicates no detection.
+The classification performance score \( S_{CLF} \) is defined as the mean of the true positive rate (TPR) and true negative rate (TNR).
+Finally, the overall ranking score \( S \) is computed as the mean of \( S_{TTD} \) and \( S_{CLF} \).